-It Hurts When I Poop! a Story for Children Who Are Scared to Use the Potty by Howard J. Bennet was a life saver for us.
-Many kids start holding their poop after one painful one, and that happened here and we went from no issues to fussing, fighting the potty and finally he admitted he was scared it will hurt.
-Of course holding it made that worse but try to explain that to a frightened toddler.
+It Hurts When I Poop! a Story for Children Who Are Scared to Use the Potty by Howard J. Bennet was a lifesaver for us.
+Many kids start holding their poop after one painful one.
+That happened here and we went from no issues to fussing, fighting the potty.
+Finally, he admitted he was scared it will hurt.
+Of course, holding it made that worse but try to explain that to a frightened toddler.
 This book was amazing.
 The story is long, I skipped some text with my son, but read it all for myself since it’s packed with awesome information for parents too!
-The book explains digestion, why it hurts and how to make it better on a kids level as well as in more detail for parents.
+The book explains digestion, why it hurts and how to make it better on a kid’s level as well as in more detail for parents.
 I can’t recommend this more for parents who’s children have hit this very common but very distressing problem.

 The Potty Book for Girls by Alyssa Satin Capucilli is a favorite of my son.
 He loved this book, and when I got it back out of the library to write this post he immediately wanted me to read it.
 The text rhymes, the pictures are sweet and honest.
 I think what my son loves so much is that it shows the challenges, she wets herself, she pees on the floor and her parents are encouraging and positive.
 There is also a companion book The Potty Book – For Boys which interestingly my son had no interest in reading.